interrogator/corpkit/README.md

 > Because I kept building new tools for my linguistic research, I decided to put them together into *corpkit*, a simple toolkit for working with parsed and structured linguistic corpora.
 >
-> **Over the last few months I've developed a GUI version of the tool.
-This resides as pure Python in `corpkit/corpkit-gui.py`.
-There is also a zipped up version of an OSX executable in the [`corpkit-app` submodule](https://www.github.com/interrogator/corpkit-app).
+> **There's also a GUI version of the tool.
+This resides as pure Python in `corpkit/corpkit-gui.py`, and a zipped up version of an OSX executable in the [`corpkit-app` submodule](https://www.github.com/interrogator/corpkit-app).
 Documentation for the GUI is [here](http://interrogator.github.io/corpkit/).
 From here on out, though, this readme concerns the command line interface only.**

 <!-- MarkdownTOC -->